UnicoLab/FlowyML/docs/resources.md

 ## Migration from ZenML

-If you're migrating from ZenML, UniFlow resource specifications are similar:
+If you're migrating from ZenML, flowyml resource specifications are similar:

 ```python
 # ZenML